HDFGroup/vol-async/docs/source/example.rst

 The async I/O VOL can be used in ``explicit`` and ``implicit`` modes.

+To use the ``implicit`` mode, see `Implicit Mode <https://hdf5-vol-async.readthedocs.io/en/latest/gettingstarted.html#implicit-mode>`_

 The recommended mode for applications to use the async I/O VOL is ``explicit mode'', which is described below.

 Explicit Mode
 =============